CMHC MEMBER BANKS

 In 1853, Mr. Collins along with a number of other prominent men of the community successfully petitioned the Connecticut Legislature to authorize the establishment of a mutual savings bank in Collinsville.
 Thus, the Collinsville Savings Society was born.
 Collinsville Savings Society was chartered in 1853, accepted its first deposit on August 8th of that year and has been an important part of the community – Mr. Collin’s vision – for over 160 years.

-Collinsville Savings Society has grown and changed with the times, but their name has not.
+Collinsville Savings Society has grown and changed with the times.
 In 1999, they opened their first branch in Canton on Old Albany Turnpike (Route 44) for the convenience of their customers.
+In 2019 they changed their name to Collinsville Bank.

 Founded in 1850 as the Litchfield Savings Society with an initial deposit of $200 by Thomas.
 L. Saltonstall on July 23rd of that year, Litchfield Bancorp has been a strong community partner for the past 167 years.